Official Regulations Governing the Sport of Beer Pong

 - All participants are advised to exercise caution to avoid contact with the playing surface.

-Article VIII: Overtime and Rebuttal Procedures
+Article VIII: Redemption Procedures

 Upon elimination of the final cup in regulation play, the team facing defeat shall be granted a rebuttal opportunity, also known as redemption.

-Section 8.1: Rebuttal Protocols
+Section 8.1: Redemption Protocols

 Article IX: Codes of Conduct and Sportsmanship